This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Additional questions on how deskbird and Envoy compare.

-deskbird focuses on hybrid workplace operations: desk booking, room booking, attendance coordination, and utilization analytics.
-Envoy focuses on visitor management and front-desk workflows.
+deskbird focuses on hybrid workplace operations: desk booking, room booking, attendance coordination, and utilization analytics, at one per-user price.
+Envoy focuses on visitor management and front-desk workflows, with desk and room booking available as a separate paid module on top of a platform fee.

 Both can be set up fairly quickly.
-The difference for some teams may rely in UX and daily adoption. deskbird's user-friendly interface as well as employee-oriented features like seeing who's coming in or following teammates tend to drive higher engagement in hybrid teams.
+The difference for some teams comes down to UX and daily adoption. deskbird's user-friendly interface and employee-oriented features, like seeing who's coming in or following teammates, tend to drive higher engagement in hybrid teams.

 Yes. deskbird includes built-in visitor management with pre-registration, automated invitations, self-check-in via tablet or kiosk, and host notifications through Teams.